 Table of Contents

-Creative and Unique Resume Templates
+Creative Resume Templates for Creative Job Seekers

 This layout’s “connect the dots” graphical approach makes it easy to browse each section.
 A monogram design for the job applicant’s name adds a dash of personality.